top of page

 Cons

-• Produces some waste water
+• Produces some wastewater.

-• A little more expensive than basic filters
+• Slightly more expensive than basic filters.

 Activated Carbon (Charcoal) Filters

-Activated carbon filters use absorption to capture contaminants like organic compounds, and chlorine, within the filter's layers.
+Activated carbon filters use absorption to capture contaminants like organic compounds and chlorine within the filter's layers.

 Pros

-• Improves the smell and taste of water, particularly from chlorine
+• Improves the smell and taste of water, particularly from chlorine.

-• Cheap and easy to install
+• Affordable and easy to install.

 Cons

-• Does not remove most heavy metals, fluoride or dissolved salts
+• Does not remove most heavy metals, fluoride, or dissolved salts.

-• Ineffective against microorganisms
+• Ineffective against microorganisms.

-• Needs the cartridge replacing every 3-6 months
+• Requires cartridge replacement every 3-6 months.

 Sediment Filters